w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 Rationale: relieve users from the complexity of administration and provision

-- Not only technological skills but also privacy, access control, etc.
+- Not only technological skills, but also privacy, access control, etc.
 - Users should only focus on functional aspects

 # Data platform